 Which Are the Best Oils for Air Fryers?
 We Investigate

 One of the most popular kitchen gadgets is the Air Fryer.
 By using air fryers, you’re actually looking at a healthier alternative to cooking what was once oil-soaked fried food.
 Air Fryers are handy gadgets that are similar to convection ovens but far more convenient.
 It can cook frozen food by blasting hot air and circulating it around the food for a deep-fry taste and texture.
-The good news is, it uses less oil than a normal deep-fryer.
+The good news is, it uses a LOT less oil than a normal deep-fryer.
+Specific oils are usually recommended for air frying use because of their health benefits and high smoking points.

 We’ve tried numerous cooking oils to find which make the perfect companion to your air fryer at home, so you don’t have to.
-We’ve considered smoke points and ingredients to make sure we’re keeping it healthy.
+We’ve considered smoking points and ingredients to make sure we’re keeping it healthy.
 Check out our top five!

 Choosing which oil to use in an air fryer can be hard since it is a new appliance in the kitchen.
 Air fryer promises healthier frying and healthier dishes.
 This is why it is crucial to choose a healthy cooking oil as well.
 Avocado oil has the highest smoke point of all plant-based oils, which is good for high-heat cooking.
 It is great for frying in high temperatures.
 It is unrefined and has a milder smell and taste than extra virgin coconut oil.
 Kevala Avocado Oil is cold-pressed from natural avocados.
 It is a good source of antioxidants and has amazing anti-inflammatory properties!